AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 2. Next Gen Transit Network
 -----------------------------

-- **AWS TGW Orchestrator** is a feature that extends the Aviatrix Transit Network to integrate with AWS TGW for building the next generation transit network.
+- **AWS TGW Orchestrator** is a feature that extends the Aviatrix Transit Network to AWS Transit Gateway support for building the next generation transit network.
 Key capabilities include cloud native support in the Spoke VPC; out-of-box integration with Direct Connect and Internet VPN.
-For details, check out `Aviatrix TGW Orchestrator FAQ <<https://docs.aviatrix.com/HowTos/tgw_faq.html>`_.
+For details, check out `Aviatrix TGW Orchestrator FAQ <https://docs.aviatrix.com/HowTos/tgw_faq.html>`_.

-- **Insane Mode Encryption Beta** allows you to deploy Aviatrix hardware appliance and build 10Gbps encryption performance between on-prem and Transit VPC.
-Contact sales@aviatrix.com to be part of the beta program and learn more at <https://docs.aviatrix.com/HowTos/insane_mode.html>`_.
+- **Insane Mode Beta** allows you to deploy Aviatrix hardware appliance and build 10Gbps Transit network.
+Contact sales@aviatrix.com to be part of the beta program and learn the use cases for `Insane Mode  <https://docs.aviatrix.com/HowTos/insane_mode.html>`_.

 3. Operations
 --------------